ElliottjPierce/noiz/book/src/quick-start/warping.md

 # Warping

-One of the common ways to make noise look more interesting is to use one noise function to affect the input of another.
+One of the common ways to make noise look more interesting is to use one noise function to effect the input of another.
 This is called domain warping.

 ## Translation-Based Warping